-Rooting a normal Android device is pretty easy as all it takes is a little effort and demands adventurous spirit.
+Rooting a normal Android device is pretty easy as all it takes is a little effort and demands an adventurous spirit.
 However, when it comes to rooting and installing a custom recovery on an Android smartphone from Verizon, things turn tougher.
 Verizon is considered to be the most ruthless carrier because its devices come with locked bootloaders and are not easy to root.
 When the Verizon HTC One was released with an unlockable bootloader, it was too pleasant a news to believe.

 The HTC Dev bootloader unlock method worked perfectly for some time.
 Most of us took it as a mistake on Verizon’s part and we were not surprised even a bit when the carrier rolled an OTA update to the phone and made its bootloader unlockable and the phone itself, unrootable.
 Android is a world of possibilities among impossibilities and our great developer community has proved it innumerable times.

 If you have the HTC One from Verizon and are looking for some workaround to achieve S-Off and root access on your phone, you finally got a reason to rejoice.
-Beaups and Fuses from XDA have released a very convenient solution that not only performs S-Off on your Verizon HTC One, but also roots it in a matter of a few mouse clicks.
-The developer duo’s Rumrunner S-Off tool is a one-click utility that pushes unlocked bootloader and Super SU to your HTC One using straight forward steps that does not require any special skill on the part of the user.
+Beaups and Fuses from XDA have released a very convenient solution that not only performs S-Off on your Verizon HTC One but also roots it in a matter of a few mouse clicks.
+The developer duo’s Rumrunner S-Off tool is a one-click utility that pushes unlocked bootloader and Super SU to your HTC One using straight forward steps that do not require any special skill on the part of the user.
 Rumrunner S-Off exploit is available for both, Windows and Linux.

 Performing S-Off on your HTC One and rooting it will void its warranty.
 Also, the procedure described below, though tested, might prove risky.
 If you decide to follow it, make sure you are not drunk and, in any case, do not blame the developers or us.
 It’s your phone and your decision!